augustluhrs/Twitch_Plays_God/README.md

     - if not on twitch, can click for individual info pop up
     - "PokeDex" of all living critters
         - sortable
+- name/num on critter? or too cluttered? maybe under?

 ### Ecosystem
 - World